warnes/getspecstory/README.md

 > [!NOTE]
 The extension is in rapid, active development.

+- If you're not on `Cursor Version: 0.43.6` or later you might experience errors due to the way versions of Cursor prior to `0.43.5` stored chat and composer data that have since changed.
+- If you're running Cursor from a Docker container you might also experience errors.

 We are actively monitoring this repo.
 Please use it to file bugs and feature enhancements.
 We'd love to hear from you!